 Self-Publishing: In today’s digital age, self-publishing has become a viable and accessible option for authors, including educators.
 Platforms like Amazon Kindle Direct Publishing (KDP) and IngramSpark offer user-friendly tools and services to help you publish and distribute your work.

-Self-publishing allows you to maintain creative control over your work, set your own pricing, and earn a higher percentage of royalties compared to traditional publishing routes.
+Self-publishing allows you to maintain creative control over your work, set your pricing, and earn a higher percentage of royalties compared to traditional publishing routes.
 However, it’s important to understand the process, including formatting requirements, marketing strategies, and the importance of professional editing and design services.

 Marketing Your Work: Effective marketing is key to the success of your published works, whether you choose self-publishing or traditional publishing routes.
 Leverage social media platforms to build an author platform and connect with potential readers.
 Consider creating a website or blog to showcase your work, share excerpts, and engage with your audience.